 Continued Rise of Female Indie and Experimental Pop-Stars:

-Without wanting to group several female musicians together on the basis of their gender and occupation… that’s exactly what I’m going to do.
+Without wanting to group several female musicians together on the basis of their gender and occupation… that’s exactly what I’m going to do in this bit of the music round up.
 This due to the maintained lack of awareness of these incredible musicians in the mainstream until this year!

 This year has felt especially significant for how much well deserved press and critical acclaim more low key female songwriters have gotten.
 All of Courtney Barnett, Soccer Mommy, Snail Mail, Mitski, U.S. Girls and Lucy Dacus have released tremendous albums.
 Whether it’s the examination of complex emotions in Mitski’s ‘Be The Cowboy’.
 Or the fantastic songwriting and combined strengths of Julien Baker, Phoebe Bridgers and Lucy Dacus in their supergroup boygenius’s self-titled ep.